briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 You still have to check that the value is valid.
 Once you have to do that, the attractiveness of syntax shortcuts quickly disappears because you have to bring back all the complexity of the thing you are trying to replace.

-And, it's not as simple as checking one value.
+And it's not as simple as checking a single value.
 With encapsulation, the object may need to update several things in the object.
-Object frameworks typically punt on these sorts of issues because the coordination isn't something they can easily force of a task when they don't even know the object represents.
+Object frameworks typically punt on these sorts of issues because the coordination isn't something they can easily force on a task when they don't even know what the object represents.
 The tangled web in Moose or Cor isn't going to be better than subroutines.